tiramisulabs/seyfert-docs/src/content/docs/guides/declare-module.md

 ```

 ### withPrefix
-Setting this property to `true` tells seyfert that the context can have either message or interaction and both will be optional, by default `.interaction` is always part of the context.
+Setting this property to `true` tells Seyfert that the context can have either message or interaction and both will be optional, by default `.interaction` is always part of the context.

 ### asyncCache
-Setting this property to `true` tells seyfert whether the cache will return a promise or not, by default seyfert uses `MemoryAdapter` a RAM cache which does not return a promise, but `RedisAdapter` does.
+Setting this property to `true` tells Seyfert whether the cache will return a promise or not, by default Seyfert uses `MemoryAdapter` a RAM cache which does not return a promise, but `RedisAdapter` does.